-Alex Barloon, a fourth-year computer engineering student at the University of Iowa, led the creation of a community mural on Brown St., enlisting the help of friends and local residents to celebrate iconic Iowa City landmarks.
+Alex Barloon, a fourth-year computer science student at the University of Iowa, led the creation of a community mural on Brown St., enlisting the help of friends and local residents to celebrate iconic Iowa City landmarks.

 “I love Iowa City,” Barloon said.
 “I grew up here, and I wanted to leave some sort of tribute to it before I move away, presumably after I graduate next year.”